-The TAS5508A has a full 8×8 input crossbar mixer.
-This mixer permits each signal-processing channel input to be any ratio of any of the eight input channels, as shown in Figure 2-11.
+The TAS5518C has a full 8×8 input crossbar mixer.
+This mixer permits each signal-processing channel input to be any mix of any of the eight input channels, as shown in Figure 2-11.
 The control parameters for the input crossbar mixer are programmable via the $I^2C$ interface.
-See the Input Mixer Registers (0x41-0x48, Channels 1-8), Section 7.16, for more information.
+See the Input Mixer Registers, Channels 1-8 (0x41-0x48), Section 7.14, for more information.